-Development with Drupal can be very challenging even for advance PHP coders.
+Development with Drupal can be very challenging even for advanced PHP coders.
 However, we will not give up!
 Drupal is pushed forward by a large community who love and work to improve it every day.
-The fact is the more you work with Drupal the more your love will grow beyond any hate for it.
-In every web development area, the tools you use affect the experience you get and developing with Drupal is no exception.
-Take the case of Notepad and Notepad ++, I guess now you how much the correct tools can save you from nightmares.
+The fact is, the more you work with Drupal, the more your love will grow beyond any hate for it.
+In every web development area, the tools you use affect the experience you get, and developing with Drupal is no exception.
+Take the case of Notepad and Notepad ++.
+I guess now you how much the correct tools can save you from nightmares.

-In this article, we look at 4 tools that did not only make our Drupal development better but also made it faster and easier.
+This article looks at 4 tools that made our Drupal development better, faster, and easier.
 With these tools, you will see your productivity increase in no time.
-If you’re a serious Drupal user without using this tools then sit tight and keep reading cause you’ve been missing out a lot.
-In case you have been using these tools then please care to share your experience with them.
+If you’re a serious Drupal user without using these tools, then sit tight and keep reading cause you’ve been missing out a lot.
+In case you have been using these tools, then please care to share your experience with them.

-Listed here are the 4 tools a use to quickly and effectively develop all our projects.
-This is just a resume of each and you will have to try it out yourself to experience their full power.
+Listed here are the 4 tools that we use to quickly and effectively develop all our projects.
+This is just a resume of each, and you will have to try it out yourself to experience their full power.

 Devel and Search Krumo modules

-When it comes to debugging code, Devel is one of the most used Drupal development module.
+When it comes to debugging code, Devel is one of the most used Drupal development modules.
 It is also used to generate content and all sorts of dev tasks.
-Search Krumo on the other hand is another awesome module that when added to it gives you the power to navigate through large arrays structures which we often come across especially in Drupal 7.
+Search Krumo, on the other hand, is another awesome module that, when added to it, gives you the power to navigate through large arrays structures, which we often come across, especially in Drupal 7.

 Devel module is also greatly used in content generation.
-You can use the various submodules available to generate nodes, taxonomy terms, user and much more.
+You can use the various submodules available to generate nodes, taxonomy terms, users, and much more.
 This is very useful in cases where you might need a lot of nodes to test something out.
-Also, it can be used to execute PHP codes in the Drupal environment, switch between users on the site and other very useful functionality which are a must have when developing.
+It can also be used to execute PHP codes in the Drupal environment, switch between users on the site, and other very useful functions that are a must have when developing.

 A good IDE

-The days of coding with Notepad are way behinds us now with IDEs being most suitable for the job.
-We personally use PHPStorm and JS, which I find of very great help.
+The days of coding with Notepad are way behinds us now, with IDEs being most suitable for the job.
+We personally use PHPStorm and JS, which I find very great help.

-We all know what an IDE can do for you; speed up your development time by preventing code mistakes, highlighting syntax for great readability, code hinting for classes and functions in your project and many others.
-All of these are of very great use since Drupal 7 is of the most part procedural, you will need to be aware of many functions and parameters.
+We all know what an IDE can do for you; speed up your development time by preventing code mistakes, highlighting syntax for great readability, code hinting for classes and functions in your project, and many others.
+All of these are of very great use since Drupal 7 is of the most part procedural.
+You will need to be aware of the many functions and parameters.
 An IDE saves you from wasting time searching for APIs.

 One of the most important uses of IDEs is debugging.
 Integrating PHPStorm with XDebug on my local server really changed things around.

-Speeding up most of your tasks with a command line tool like Drush is very practical.
+Speeding up most of your tasks with a command line tool like Drush is convenient.

-Its nick name “Drupal’s Swiss Army knife” really suites it well.
-Since Drupal allows you to perform a host of Drupal tasks from the command line.
-You are able to download and enable/disable/uninstall/update modules or Drupal core and all sorts of other helpful tasks.
-Here is a list of core commands for you to get an overview of what you can do with this tool.
+Its nickname “Drupal’s Swiss Army knife” really suits it well.
+Since Drupal allows you to perform a host of Drupal tasks from the command line, you can download and enable/disable/uninstall/update modules or Drupal core and all sorts of other helpful tasks.
+Here is a list of core commands for you to overview what you can do with this tool.

-Another great functionality Drush provides apart from all the awesome core commands you’ve seen above, is the ability to declare yours.
-This way you can bring your custom functionalities to the command line.
-It is very versatile so you are not limited.
-It can be use to create jobs for Cron and even carry out maintenance.
+Another great functionality Drush provides, apart from all the awesome core commands you’ve seen above, is the ability to declare yours.
+This way, you can bring your custom functionalities to the command line.
+It is very versatile, so you are not limited.
+It can be used to create jobs for Cron and even carry out maintenance.

-Additionally, you can also decide to execute your code line by line and jump inside of to be called functions to see where the code is going.
+Additionally, you can also decide to execute your code line by line and jump inside to be called functions to see where the code is going.
 This is a great way to debug when your code fails.
-It will help you answer questions like; at which point does that exception get thrown or why is that variable null?
+It will help you answer questions like, at which point does that exception gets thrown, or why is that variable null?
 We highly recommend you check this tool out.

 There you go!
 Four tools that will change the way you develop with Drupal.
-Drush and the Devel module are exclusively Drupal tools but a good IDE and XDebug is applicable to any PHP project.
-We can guarantee you that all the tools mentioned above are worth taking a look.
+Drush and the Devel module is exclusively Drupal tools, but a good IDE and XDebug are applicable to any PHP project.
+We can guarantee you that all the tools mentioned above are worth taking a look at.

 Looking for Drupal Experts?
 We have those!
 We’d love to talk more about your project.